spark-jobserver/spark-jobserver/README.md

 Authentication uses the [Apache Shiro](http://shiro.apache.org/index.html) framework.
 Authentication is activated by setting this flag (Section 'shiro'):
 ```
 authentication = on
+# absolute path to shiro config file, including file name
+path.ini = "/some/path/shiro.ini"
 ```
-Shiro-specific configuration options should be placed into a file named 'shiro.ini' in the JobServer installation directory.
+Shiro-specific configuration options should be placed into a file named 'shiro.ini' in the directory as specified by the config option 'path.ini'.
 Here is an example that configures LDAP with user group verification:
 ```
 # use this for basic ldap authorization, without group checking
 # activeDirectoryRealm = org.apache.shiro.realm.ldap.JndiLdapRealm
 # use this for checking group membership of users based on the 'member' attribute of the groups:
-activeDirectoryRealm = spark.jobserver.auth.MyLdapRealm
+activeDirectoryRealm = spark.jobserver.auth.LdapGroupRealm
 activeDirectoryRealm.contextFactory.environment[java.naming.security.credentials] = password
 activeDirectoryRealm.contextFactory.url = ldap://xxx.yyy..org:389
 activeDirectoryRealm.userDnTemplate = cn={0},ou=people,dc=xxx,dc=org